atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 1. TIBCO Platform uses Open Telemetry tooling built in to provide observability of any TIBCO applications deployed to your TIBCO Dataplanes.
 By default this is disabled on newly deployed applications so we will need to enable it using the Environmental Controls settings.

 2. Open the Environmental Controls page.
 Click Engine Variables.
-Set the ?FLOGO_OTEL_TRACE? value to ?true?.
-Click ?Push Updates?
+Set the 'FLOGO_OTEL_TRACE' value to 'true'.
+Click 'Push Updates'

 ![](/images/H46_Image_88.gif)